A Plaque Test for Redundancies in Relational Data [Extendend Version]

 \newsavebox{\measurebox}

 We now address the research questions in turn.

-\paragraph{RQ1} We perform the plaque test for the satellite, adult, echocardiogram, iris and NCVoter dataset, and show the visual plaque tests in Figure~\ref{fig:plaque-test}.
-Cells with an entropy value of~1 are shown in white and cells with values below~1 are colored in shades of blue, with darker shades indicating lower values.
-The color scales are calibrated individually for each dataset, i.e., colors from different datasets can not be compared.
-The entropy values are computed with Monte Carlo simulation at 100'000 iterations, with an accuracy of approx.\ 0.01 and a confidence of 99\%.
+{\sffamily\textbf{RQ1.}} We computed the plaque tests for the five datasets and show the results in Figure~\ref{fig:plaque-test}.
+Specifically, the entropy values are computed with Monte Carlo simulation set to 100,000 iterations, thus accuracy of approx.\ 0.01 with a confidence of 99\%.

-We next discuss the datasets individually, and focus on the Satellite dataset in particular detail.
+Cells with an entropy value of~1 are shown in white, and cells with values below~1 are colored in blue, where darker shades indicate lower entropy values.
+The color scales are calibrated individually, so colors cannot be compared between datasets.
+We discuss each dataset in turn.